circus-tent/circus/docs/source/index.rst

   *circusctl* and *circusd* commands, it's easy to reuse all or part of the system to build your own custom process watcher in Python.

+  Every layer of the system is isolated, so you can reuse independantly:

+  - the process wrapper (:class:`Fly`)
+  - the processes manager (:class:`Show`)
+  - the global manager that runs several processes managers (:class:`Trainer`)
+  - and so on...

 3. **Circus scales**

-  One of the use case of Circus is to be able to manage thousands of processes without slowing down -- we're dedicated to focus on this.
+  One of the use case of Circus is to be able to manage thousands of processes without having it slowing down -- we're dedicated to focus on this.

 Using as a Library